 8410 Rea Road

-Outside of city limits you can find even more farmer’s markets offering a wide variety of products to explore.
-Check out the list below to start exploring.
+Outside of city limits you can find even more farmers markets offering a wide variety of products to explore.

 Matthews: Matthews Community Farmers Market

 - Charlotte Regional Farmers Market